-Bullard Wash is routed through the western portion of the Site, which is currently unimproved between Van Buren Street and Yuma Road.
-The City and property owners to the north and south of the Site are planning to improve the Bullard Wash, which includes channelization of the wash.
-The improved Bullard Wash is planned to have a width of approximately 300 feet.
+Bullard Wash exists in the western portion of the 99-acre parcel, which is currently unimproved between Van Buren Street and Yuma Road.
+The current property owner of the Site is planning to improve the Bullard Wash, which includes channelization of the wash.
+The improved Bullard Wash is planned to have a width of approximately 300 feet with an addition of a fully landscaped pedestrian trail on the east side of the Wash that will provide additional buffer